Tom and Jerry (2023 TV series)

-Tom and Jerry is an animated television series based on the Tom and Jerry theatrical cartoon series created by William Hanna and Joseph Barbera.
-The show aired on Cartoon Network and HBO Go from August 7 to December 9, 2023.
+Tom and Jerry (also known as Tom and Jerry Singapore) is an animated television series of shorts produced by Aum Animation Studios India and Warner Bros.
+Animation.
+Based on the Tom and Jerry characters and theatrical cartoons series created by William Hanna and Joseph Barbera, the show aired on Cartoon Network and HBO Go from August 7 to December 9, 2023.

 The series was first announced in April 2021 and promoted in 2022, originally known as Hurry Hurry, Tom and Jerry.
-It was designed for Southeast Asian audiences, as it is set in various locations in Singapore, including its streets, buildings, and cityscapes.
+It was intended for Southeast Asian audiences and distribution, as it is set in various locations in Singapore, including its streets, buildings, and cityscapes, and references Singaporean culture as well.
 The series comprises seven three-minute episodes written by Robot Playground Media in Singapore and produced by Aum Animation Studios India in Asia in association with Warner Bros.
 Animation, as part of a partnership between Warner Bros.
 Discovery and the Singapore Tourism Board.
 Character designs were done by Chips and Toon Studios.